 For many members, we’re a mysterious organisation that sends them a payment every so often.
 Some even find us secretive.
 Yet for others, the reality of where the money comes from is possibly too detailed.
 There are even potential members who think we’re a scam — until their first payment arrives.
 We don’t mind.

 We’re open to all types of writers as members.
 We measure our worth by the amount of money we’ve collected and paid to writers, and the number who join us, as well as by our successes in lobbying and educating about copyright.
-Today we have around 95,000 members, and since 1977 we have paid over £450 million to writers.
+Today we have over 112,000 members, and since 1977 we have paid over £570 million to writers.

 ALCS was set up by writers, for writers.
 We began in the 1970s, when a group of writers were discussing why they weren’t receiving payment when their books were being used.
 The ‘Writers Action Group’ set about trying to remedy this, campaigning initially for writers to receive recompense when their works were lent by libraries — payments a different organisation looks after these days.

 As a result of the group’s long-running campaign, ALCS was founded in 1977, and has grown to represent writers in all genres, collecting and distributing fees for many different rights.
 Initially a small affair, with writers volunteering their time to admin and campaigning, ALCS is now run with more of a business focus, and employs staff chosen for their particular skills and experience.
 What started as an action group is now very much a passionate, professional and highly efficient body working worldwide on many levels.